Semrush is a popular SaaS platform that specializes in keyword research, competitor analysis, and Google Ad campaign optimization.

-Because this metric takes into account traffic AND the value of that traffic, it’s my favorite metrics in the entire SEMrush suite.
+Because this metric takes into account traffic AND the value of that traffic, it’s my favorite metric in the entire Semrush suite.

-For example, if you put Nerd Wallet into SEMrush, you can see that they get an astounding 73 million dollars worth of traffic from SEO every month:
+For example, if you put Nerd Wallet into Semrush, you can see that they get an astounding $89.6 million worth of traffic from SEO every month:

-Here’s where you get to see all of the keywords that a site ranks for.
+Here’s where you get to see all the keywords a domain ranks for (And where they rank.)